OutlawPlz/droppy/README.md

 # Droppy

-Pure JavaScript multi-level drop-down menu.
-Droppy shows and hides element by applying your custom animation.
+Droppy is a pure JavaScript multi-level dropdown menu.
+It shows and hides elements using your custom animations.
+Styling the menu via custom CSS is up to you.

 ## Quick Start